lizygeogy/docs/docs/dtgateway_security.md

 ### Enabling HTTPS in Gateway

-To enable HTTPS in the Gateway after setting up the keystore as described above, you have to add the following property to the `dt-site.xml` configuration file
+To enable HTTPS in the Gateway, you must add the following property to the **dt-site.xml** configuration file after setting up the keystore as described above:

         <configuration>
         ...